*Updated: November 1, 2022

-You don’t have to be a part-time blogger to want to get more done, but if you ARE a part-time blogger because your blog hasn’t made it possible for you to give up your day job, you need to discover ways to get more done in less time.
+You don’t have to be a part-time blogger to want to get more done.
+But if you ARE part-time because your blog hasn’t made it possible for you to give up your day job, you need to discover ways to get more done in less time.
 In this article, we’re going to look at tips and tricks to help part-time bloggers like yourself get more done.

-When you’re a part-time entrepreneur you have the best and the worst of two worlds – you are earning a paycheck and that affords you the opportunity to pursue your pet blogging passion.
-But, you’re working full-time, and that means you have to carve out pockets of time to pursue your true passion – to be an entrepreneur.
+Whether you’re a part-time small business owner or still working a day job, part-time blogging is a great way to earn enough money to cover the bills while still pursuing your pet blogging passion.
+But if you’re working full-time, that means you have to carve out pockets of time to pursue your true passion – to be an entrepreneur.

 ACTION STEP: Create time blocks for your high- and low-priority tasks, for client phone calls, for blogging tasks, to create images for your blog posts, to post, share and comment on social media… and write it down.
-A Harvard study showed that of 100 people, 84 of them didn’t write down their goals, 13 of them kept their goals in their head and three of them wrote down the goals.
-The three who wrote them down were more successful than the 97 who didn’t.
-You’re more likely to complete a task if you’ve written it down.
+Studies show that you’re more likely to complete a task if you’ve written it down.

 When you know what you’re going to do the following day, you save valuable time.
 When you go to your workspace without a plan or a time-blocked schedule, you are more likely to “stare into space” or poke around on social media than you are to jump right into a necessary task.

 ACTION STEP: Get into the habit of planning your day before you leave your office that night.
-Time-block your priorities so you work more productively.
+Use organizational tools to help you set yourself up to be more productive.

 When you’re working outside of the home and then coming home and working on growing your passion project, you need to give yourself the grace of knowing there will be weeks that–no matter how well you have blocked your time–you just won’t get to it all.
 Don’t write off the whole week just because you have one day that gets away from you.
 Chalk the “lost” day up to life happening and get back into it the next day.